Leiden University Fund.

 Purpose

-The Fund is intended to enable international PhD candidates to study and gain experience at Leiden University and to enable Leiden PhD candidates to spend time studying abroad.
+The fund is intended to enable international PhD candidates to study and gain experience at Leiden University and to enable Leiden PhD candidates to spend time studying abroad.
 PhD candidates of Leiden Law School, the Faculty of Science or the Faculty of Governance and Global Affairs, and international PhD candidates who wish to study at one of these Leiden faculties, are all eligible to apply for a grant.
 In special cases, PhD candidates of other Leiden University faculties can submit an application.

 This fund is named for its benefactor Professor Ewine van Dishoeck.